wenbeii919/FirstWebFrontEnd-Dwight/README.md

 <details>
     <summary>landing page</summary>

-- The landing page includes 3 animated components by using css, a block element of unordered listings, an external link in a new tab attached with "Bears, Beets, Battlestar Galactica" listing, and 3 internal links to other pages in the same window.
+- This page includes 3 animated components by using css, a block element of unordered listings, an external link in a new tab attached with "Bears, Beets, Battlestar Galactica" listing, and 3 internal links to other pages in the same window.

 - Interactive/animated components:
     1. the heading "BEET YOU!" uses blink animation